k09khushbu/k09khushbu/README.md

 ## Hello!
 I'm Khushbu Kumari, Software Engineer 👩‍💻

-A passionate and dedicated Full-Stack Developer and Software Engineer from Boston, MA.
+A passionate and dedicated Software Engineer from Boston, MA.
 I have a strong background in software development and cloud computing with experience across various industries.
 I love solving complex problems, building scalable applications, and learning about emerging technologies.

 ⚡ Heads Up: I lost access to my previous GitHub account.
 This is my fresh start, and I’m gearing up to share some amazing projects soon.
 Stay tuned! 🚀